BASMA Association: Accomplishments

 BASMA's action is not limited to the employment of disabled people.
-It seeks also to offer different types of services including health and leisure in order to help persons with specific needs to merge within the society and pull them out from the state and feeling of loneliness and marginalization.
-Thus, and as part of its relentless endeavor to assist disabled people to integrate into socio-economic circuit, the association has proceeded on several occasions to the distribution of various kinds of equipment to help this category launch their own projects in different domains and areas such as sewing, seaming, and broidery, silk painting, silver manufacturing, and gardening.
+It also seeks to offer different types of services, including health and leisure, in order to help persons with specific needs to merge within the society and pull them out from the state and feeling of loneliness and marginalization.
+Thus, and as part of its endeavor to assist disabled people to integrate into socio-economic circuit, the association has proceeded on several occasions to the distribution of various kinds of equipment to help this category launch their own projects in different domains and areas, such as sewing, seaming and broidery, silk painting, silver manufacturing, and gardening.

 The BASMA Club offers a multitude of services for the benefit of disabled people and persons with specific needs.
 Its essential objective is to help these categories lead a quasi- normal life and ultimately integrate the society.
 The club includes several facilities, namely workshops, art clubs, a swimming pool, a library, sports and play areas, health and therapy tracks, as well as coffee shops and food areas.
 The club also offers its members training in numerous areas such as ICT's, handicrafts, music, painting, and sports activities.

 The BASMA Computer Center for the blind and the partially sighted which offers training sessions.

 The Tele-servicing Unit (e-services) to leverage persons with disabilities knowledge of ICT's; this unit allows persons with disabilities to have remote access to various administrative and social services, next of course to Internet access.

 The BASMA Call Center offers remote phone services for enterprises and the public.
 The center operates in collaboration with the Tunisian telecommunications company "Tunisie Télécom" and the national post-office "La Poste Tunisienne La Poste Tunisienne" for the processing of customers' phone calls.
 The center employs more than 40 operators, 80% of whom are persons with disabilities.

 E-tasswik (e-marketing) is an electronic trade center for e-marketing handcrafted products made by disabled persons.
 This e-commerce portal aims at helping this category of people promote and sell their products via Internet.